enptftracker/gptapp/README.md

 supabase functions deploy <function-name>
 ```
 When invoking from the frontend, use the helper exported by `src/integrations/supabase/env.ts` to resolve the correct function URL.

+### External market data providers

+The `fetch-stock-price` edge function now queries the Yahoo Finance quote API (`https://query1.finance.yahoo.com/v7/finance/quote`) directly for live prices.
+Yahoo Finance expects a browser-like `User-Agent` header; the function defaults to `Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/124.0.0.0 Safari/537.36` and also forwards standard `Accept`/`Accept-Language`/`Referer` headers.
+If Yahoo requires something different for your deployment, set a custom `YAHOO_USER_AGENT` environment variable in the Supabase function configuration — e.g. copy the `User-Agent` string from your browser's devtools and paste it into the function's environment settings.

 ## Deployment